yogeshhk/TeachingDataScience/Jupyter/iplbot/cli_version/README.md

 ```
 rasa train
 ```
-- Have endpoints.yml, this is for actions, a separate window, activa
+- Have endpoints.yml, this is for actions and nothing else, so its port (default 5055) can be different.
 	```
 	action_endpoint:
 		  url: "http://localhost:5055/webhook"
 	```

-- Run rasa action server by
+- Run rasa action server in a separate window, activate rasa env, then
 ```
 python -W ignore -m rasa run actions
 ```